 The Company is discussing with its PRC Legal Advisers as to the next step forward in relation to the Judgement, including the possibility to take appropriate legal actions as to the Judgement Amount to protect the interests of the Company and its shareholders.
-As advised by the PRC Legal Advisers, as at the date of this report, one of the Employees had applied for appeal against the Judgement and therefore, the Judgement will not be enforceable and the Trial Court will not order the Judgement Amount to be paid until the Judgement from the appeal hearing has been handed down.
-As at the date of this report, the date of the appeal hearing has not been fixed.
+As advised by the PRC Legal Advisers, as at the date of this report, one of the Employees had applied for appeal against the Judgement and the appeal hearing against the Judgement (the "Appeal Hearing") was heard on 10 November 2020.
+As of the date of this report, to the best knowledge of the Directors after working all reasonable enquiries and as advised by the PRC Legal Advisers, the PRC court had not handed down the judgement of the Appeal Hearing.
+The Judgement will not be enforced and the Judgement Sum will not be ordered to be paid until a judgement from the court has finally been handed down.